isomerpages/tp-virtualcampus/_events/Highlights/Temasek Olympiad x SpecTACular.md

 <p>Don’t miss a <strong>BIG</strong> highlight of the evening, where a 45-minute
 set by the sensational <strong><a href="https://www.instagram.com/djshaisg/" rel="noopener nofollow" target="_blank">DJ Shai</a></strong> awaits!
-Known for his dynamic mix of Hip Hop, R&amp;B and Latin sounds, let DJ Shai’s beats end your evening on an epic high, and make this a sticky TP memory for many years to come!</p>
+Known for his dynamic mix of Hip Hop, R&amp;B and Latin sounds, let DJ Shai’s beats end your evening on an epic high, and make this your sticky TP memory for many years to come!</p>
 <p></p>
 <p>Whether you are a Freshman or not, this amazing line-up is for all our
 students – so rally your friends and let’s kick off the new academic year